The Vancouver International Boat Show takes place in January at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Check out the video below to get an idea of what to expect at the Vancouver International Boat Show.

-As you’ll see, in the past, the event took place both outdoors at Granville Island and indoors at BC Place Stadium.
-There are boats of all kinds on display and mini ferry boats that took passengers back and forth between the two venues.
+As you’ll see, there are boats of all kinds on display and mini ferry boats that take passengers back and forth between the two venues.

 Tips & Advice